-then was executive director through 2010. request to the FDA for more information Assisted by Diane Mahadeen Musty, he ran exceptionally collegial, increasingly wellattended meetings in memorable locations.
-The Society acknowledged his contribution through an ICRS Career Achievement monitoring and testing of CBD products.
-Award presented at the Lund, Sweden meeting in 2010.
+Assisted by Diane Mahadeen Musty, he ran request to the FDA for more information exceptionally collegial, increasingly wellattended meetings in memorable locations.
+The Society acknowledged his contribution through an ICRS Career Achievement Award presented at the Lund, Sweden meeting in 2010.

 Rik was a quiet-spoken man with wide interests.
-Few people know his political career.
-Rik teamed with Bernie Sanders in office-Rik as Burlington City Councilman for Ward 1, and Bernie as Mayor.
+Few people know his political office-Rik as Burlington City Councilman for Ward 1, and Bernie as Mayor.
 Rik served for four years on the city council; Bernie went on to run for higher office.
 In 1986 the two men taught a class at the University of Vermont on "The '60s."
 (Video of their first 2-hour-long class has been made available by the archivists at Burlington's Channel 17 / Town Meeting TV.)